junxit/us-congress-bills-114/metadata.md

 - 2016-04-14 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-04-14 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-04-14 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-04-15 — Referred to the Subcommittee on Energy and Power.
+- 2016-04-15 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2016-04-20 — Committee Consideration and Mark-up Session Held.
+- 2016-04-20 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-04-20 — Subcommittee on Railroads, Pipelines, and Hazardous Materials Discharged.
+- 2016-11-14 — Committee on Energy and Commerce discharged.
+- 2016-11-14 — Committee on Energy and Commerce discharged.
+- 2016-11-14 — Placed on the Union Calendar, Calendar No. 631.
+- 2016-11-14 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-807, Part I.
+- 2016-11-14 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-807, Part I.